-- Launch event to be held on 23rd November. - Enquiries received following the launch event until funds under the programme are fully committed. - Cabinet approval to the Investment Strategy obtained by the end of November. - Appraisals of initial schemes submitted and seeking funding completed by December 2010. - Heads of Terms for approved projects completed by the end of February 2011.
+- Launch event to be held on 23 November. - Enquiries received following the launch event until funds under the programme are fully committed. - Cabinet approval to the Investment Strategy and Business Plan obtained by the end of November. - Appraisals of initial schemes submitted and seeking funding completed by December 2010. - Heads of Terms for approved projects completed by the end of February 2011. - Announcement at MIPIM by the Chief Executive of projects to receive funding under the Regeneration Fund.